altaga/EHM-Electrocardiography-Holter-Monitor/README.md

 <img src="https://i.ibb.co/PZZ5YC7/Sneaky-Whopping-Caimanlizard-size-restricted.gif" width="600">

+# **Second Problem**

+This brings us to the second problem that is quite basic, most ECG machines whether they are Holters or Rest ECGs use gel-based electrodes.
+These are completely unusable in an athletic environment i.e. Athletes trying to measure themselves during activity.
+For these reasons we will try while developing the IoT device, to develop at the same time Dry electrodes.

-That's why I decided through AVR-IoT WA develope an ECG/EKG Holter monitor which is able to see and analyze the EKG of the patients in real time.
+That's why we decided through AVR-IoT WA develope an ECG/EKG Holter monitor which is able to see and analyze the EKG of the patients in real time.

-# **Solution**

 # **Materials**